 Mingle during registration.

-Pop in the sessions to make sure things are rolling and to see if anything is needed.
+Pop in the sessions to ensure things are rolling and see if anything is needed.

 Bring positive vibes!
-If the volunteers and leadership team members show their attendees how excited they are to see them and learn with them, then the attendees will replicate that excitement! :)
+If the voluntStartup ers and leadership team members show their attendees how excited they are to see and learn with them, then the attendees will replicate that excitement! :)

 We would love for you to check out our edcamp if you are ever in our neck of the woods.
-You can learn more about it here:https://edcampgcc.weebly.com/.
-If you need any tips or strategies please contact us we are happy to help.
-You got this - you can plan an amazing Edcamp!
+Learn more about it here:https://edcampgcc.weebly.com/.
+If you need any tips or strategies, please contact us.
+We are happy to help.
+You got this - you can plan a fantastic Edcamp!
 Go!